habitat-sh/habitat/www/source/docs/get-habitat.html.md

 # Get Habitat

-To get started with Habitat, you only need the `hab` binary.
+To get started with Habitat, you only need the `hab` command-line tool.

 * <a href="/downloads/hab.zip">Mac OS X</a>
 * <a href="/downloads/hab.gz">Linux</a>